 Top things to do in New York City

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in New York City.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in New York City.

-Reach the Manhattan island from the Grand Central Terminal
+Reach Manhattan Island from the Grand Central Terminal

-Whether you just came from the airport, or you already have an accommodation somewhere in the city, the best point to start your Manhattan journey is at the Grand Central Terminal.
-The historical train terminal had to be torn down in 1975, but was saved by Jacqueline Kennedy, who raised money for the building preservation.
-The site is worth a visit not just cause of the vast expanse of this Beaux-Arts building and its sky-painted ceiling, but cause of the unbelievable energy of people racing around and that beautiful insane busyness.
+Whether you’re fresh off the airport, or if you already have an accommodation somewhere in the city, the best point to start your Manhattan journey is at the Grand Central Terminal.
+The historical train terminal was supposed to be torn down in 1975 but was saved by Jacqueline Kennedy, who raised money for its preservation.
+The site is worth a visit not just because of the vast expanse of this Beaux-Arts building and its sky-painted ceiling, but because of the unbelievable energy of the people racing around and that beautiful insane hectic activity.

 Enjoy the Manhattan bird’s eye view from the Top of the Rock Observation Deck

-For the spectacular 360° panoramic view it’s popular either to visit the Empire state building or the Rockefeller center observatory decks.
+For the spectacular 360° panoramic view, it’s popular either to visit the Empire State Building or the Rockefeller Center observatory decks.
 If spending only one day in New York City, the one at the Rockefeller Plaza should be a much better option.
-First of all it’s cheaper, the tickets are for specific time slots (so you won’t be wasting your precious time) and you’ll get to have the Empire State Building in your photos.
-Plus, you’ll have much better view of the Central Park.
+First of all, it’s cheaper, the tickets are for specific time slots (so you won’t be wasting your precious time) and you’ll get to have the Empire State Building in your photos.
+Plus, you’ll have a much better view of the Central Park.